 Price, per person.
-Two sharing: £4,270 or £4,040 without flights.
-Single occupancy: £4,780 or £4,550 without flights.
+Two sharing: £4,270 or £3,950 without flights.
+Single occupancy: £4,950 or £4,630 without flights.

-Included: air travel (economy class) on scheduled flights with British Airways (Airbus A320); travel by private coach; hotel accommodation as described below; breakfasts; 2 lunches and 6 dinners with wine, water and coffee; all admissions to museums and sites; all tips for restaurant staff, drivers and guides; all state and airport taxes; the services of the speaker, tour manager and a local guide.
+Included: air travel (economy class) on scheduled flights with British Airways (Airbus A320); travel by private coach; hotel accommodation as described below; breakfasts; 3 lunches and 6 dinners with wine, water and coffee; all admissions to museums and sites; all tips for restaurant staff, drivers and guides; all state and airport taxes; the services of the lecturer, tour manager and a local guide.

-Accommodation: Elysium, Paphos (elysiumhotel.com): traditionally furnished 5-star hotel adjacent to the Tombs of the Kings.
-Casale Panayiotis, Kalopanayiotis (casalepanayiotis. com): 4-star refurbished farmhouses situated in a mountain village.
-Rooms vary in size.
-Hilton Nicosia Hotel (hilton.com): a functional 4-star business hotel on the outskirts of the old town.
+Accommodation: Elysium, Paphos (elysium-hotel.com): traditionally furnished 5-star hotel adjacent to the Tombs of the Kings.
+Casale Panayiotis, Kalopanayiotis (casalepanayiotis. com): 4-star refurbished farmhouses beautifully situated in a mountain village.
+Some idiosyncracies should be expected.
+Hilton Park, Nicosia (hilton.com): a functional 4-star business hotel on the outskirts of the old town.

 How strenuous?
-A busy tour involving a lot of walking on archaeological sites.
+A busy tour involving a lot of walking on archaeological sites (and June could be warm).
 Uneven ground, irregular paving, steps and hills are standard.
 There is also a lot of standing in museums and churches.
 The roads in the Troodos mountains are winding and may prove difficult for those suffering from motion sickness.
-Average distance by coach per day: 59 miles.
+Average distance by coach per day: 58 miles.